-We’ve just added a new badge to our results, rating the climate pledges of the most searched-for companies on Ecosia.
+We’ve just added a new icon to our results, rating the climate pledges of the most searched-for companies on Ecosia.
 It’s the latest of our climate-focused features, so before we go into more detail, here’s a quick walk through of those to date.

 In 2019, we added two icons to some of our search results: the green leaf, for particularly climate-friendly organizations, and the coal plant, highlighting results that have a strong negative impact on the environment.
 Results that get the green leaf are based on assessments by ecological labels such as Hilfswerft and Economy for the Common Good.
 Organizations can’t pay to have a leaf, so they’re not ads!
 A lot of them are certified B Corporation members, like us.

 The coal plant is assigned to results that match Urgewald’s Global Coal Exit List: a catalog of 746 companies that mine or transport coal, supply mining machines, search for new mines, or sell this dirty energy.
 The icon also appears next to the world’s most destructive fossil fuel companies, based on research from the Climate Accountability Institute and The Guardian.

 Next, we introduced a feature rating a country’s climate impact and their contribution to the global goal of staying within 1.5°C of warming.
 Search for a country and you’ll see a scale which draws from the rating system of the Climate Action Tracker, giving you an idea of which governments are doing enough to fight the climate crisis.